Joshi79/Sim-LLM/README.md

-├── data/                  # Data files (ignored by git) ├── evaluation_notebooks/  # Jupyter notebooks for evaluation and analysis ├── reports/                # Generated reports, plots, and trained DDQNs ├── slurm_jobs/              # SLURM scripts for running jobs on a cluster ├── src/                   # Source code
+├── data/                  # Data files (ignored by git) ├── evaluation_notebooks/  # Jupyter notebooks for evaluation and analysis ├── reports/                # Generated reports, plots, and trained DDQNs ├── slurm_jobs/              # SLURM scripts for running jobs on Snelius ├── src/                   # Source code
 │   ├── data_preperation/  # Scripts for data preprocessing and splitting
 │   ├── offline_evaluation/ # Scripts for offline evaluation of DDQN